Maxltrm/maxltrm.github.io/_posts/2024-09-22-gitlab-lab-minikube.markdown

 ### Introduction

-I need to test some gitlab features such as as storing terraform modules and status files, and I want to experiment with [Atlantis](https://www.runatlantis.io/){:target="_blank"}.
+I need to test some gitlab features such as storing terraform modules and state files, and I want to experiment with [Atlantis](https://www.runatlantis.io/){:target="_blank"}.

 I mostly followed the Gitlab official documentation but I had to take some additional steps so I am taking the opportunity to write a quickstart guide so that I can quickly spin up a gitlab Lab environment if I need it again in the future.